 Our legal team based in Aurora will standby to assist you with every part of the SSDI and SSI claims process, including:

 - Deciding whether SSDI or SSI is the right benefit for you;

 - Pursuing SSDI appeals; and

 - Proving qualified physical disabilities.

-At Woodruff Johnson & Evans, our Social Security disability lawyers are available for a free initial case evaluation.
+At Woodruff Johnson & Evans Law Offices, our Social Security disability lawyers are available for a free initial case evaluation.
 Moreover, we won’t charge attorney’s fees until your benefits have been successfully granted.

 If you have earned the required work credits and your disability meets the Blue Book criteria for a listed qualifying disability, then you are entitled to receive SSDI benefits.
 If your initial claim was erroneously denied, we will fight back.
 We understand the difficulties attendant with having a disability that significantly impairs your ability to work.
 Our dedicated team of Aurora SSDI lawyers will strive to secure the maximum benefit to which you are entitled.

 Please contact us online, or call us at (866) 400-4450 to arrange for a free initial case evaluation with one of our Aurora Social Security disability lawyers today.